aws-actions/aws-codebuild-run-build/README.md

         project-name: CodeBuildProjectName
 ```

-You might want to reuse a project in multiple jobs or repositories.
+If you reuse a project in multiple jobs or repositories, you might
-In that case, you probably want to provide a bit more configuration.
-For example:
+want to provide a bit more configuration.
+For example, the following
+configuration specifies an alternate location for the buildspec file.
+It also tells AWS CodeBuild Run Build to send all of the environment
+variables defined in the `env:` list to CodeBuild.
+If any of these
+environment variables are defined in the CodeBuild project, this will
+overwrite them.

 ```yaml
     - name: Start CodeBuild